emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/McWilliams-exam/Plastic-Rescue.md

 A polyphenic trait is a trait for which multiple, discrete phenotypes can arise from a single genotype as a result of differing environmental conditions.
 It is therefore a special case of phenotypic plasticity (Wikipedia).
 Polyphenisms are discrete compared to continuous scale (i.e. height and weight is continuous and the ability to curl your tongue is discrete).

 > Come back to thinking about if corals have any polyphenisms?
-There are some corals of the same species that develop in plate morphologies or pillar morphologies...
+There are some corals of the same species that develop in plate morphologies or pillar morphologies... then the cue would be sunlight exposure?

+Examples of cues: predator chemicals, photoperiod, temperature induced developmental regulatory program, UV light (can induce melanization in some species)

+How adaptive this is would depend on the context of the novel environment:
+- If the novel condition was on a continuum then a preexisting plastic response could be adaptive in the new condition (i.e. rising temperatures)
+- If the environment shifts to an extreme or in a discrete manner (i.e. toxins), the tailored switches may not be adaptive in this scenario.
+Also in this scenario, previously cryptic variation could be exposed and lead to adaptive responses.
+This could be more up to chance and only a subset of the population to survive.

 #### Generalized physiological responses to stressors